Gamal Yafai: Early career

-Yafai vs. Ramadhani

 On 17 October 2015, Yafai was scheduled in his first ever 10 round bout as a professional at the Barclaycard Arena against Tanzanian boxer Nasibu Ramadhani.
 This was also a Commonwealth super-bantamweight title eliminator.
 Yafai defied an injured left hand to earn a comprehensive 99–91 points victory.
 Yafai sustained the injury inside the opening three rounds and was put on the back foot, but regained his composure in the fifth and was on top by the sixth as he started landing hooks on Ramadhani, who struggled to connect.

 Domestic and Regional

 Yafai vs. Jenkinson

 On 5 March 2016, in his ninth professional fight, Yafai stopped Bobby Jenkinson (9–1–1, 2 KOs) in seven rounds at the Genting Arena in Birmingham to take the Commonwealth super-bantamweight title. yafai picked up a cut four rounds in but followed up with a blistering show that ended with two knockdowns.
 The first knockdown coming from a straight left and the second from a left hook to the body.
 The victory took Yafai to 9–0, gave him his first belt and showed the watching boxing world he has the talent to follow in the footsteps of Carl Frampton and Scott Quigg in the future.